Incendo/cloud-docs/docs/core/index.md

 ### Execution coordinators

 The execution coordinator is responsible for coordinating command parsing and execution.
-Cloud ships with two different command execution coordinators:

-- **SimpleCommandExecutionCoordinator**: Performs all actions on the calling thread.
-- **AsynchronousCommandExecutionCoordinator**: Uses an executor to dispatch the parsing and execution tasks.
-  You can change the default executor, and also force command parsing to take place on the calling thread.

-You may also create your own execution coordinator by implementing `CommandExecutionCoordinator`.
+You may create a simple execution coordinator by using `ExecutionCoordinator.simple()` which will not enforce any particular executor and both parsing and suggestion generation will take place on the calling thread unless the parser or suggestion provider redirects to another executor.

+You may also use `ExecutionCoordinator.asyncCoordinator()` to create an execution coordinator that will perform parsing and suggestion generation asynchronously.
+You may customize the asynchronous coordinator by using `ExecutionCoordinator.builder()` and supply different executors for different execution steps, or use `ExecutionCoordinator.coordinatorFor(Executor)` to supply an executor which is used at every execution step.

 ### Building a command